BRIDEBOOK

 Streamlined sign-up with clearer steps and progressive disclosure

-Personalised recommendations based on preferences and the planning stage
+Personalised recommendations based on the planning stage and preferences

 Visual cues and progress indicators to keep momentum